vickiebananas/nu-web-dev/_assignments/5-feedback.md

 1. Upload the URL (option 1) or video (option 2) of your site to the Canvas Discussion for Unit 5.
 	- If you have any specific areas you'd like feedback on, please share them.
-1. Explore at least 3 of your peers' websites (or videos) and provide feedback on their website design.
+1. Explore your peers’ websites (or videos) and provide feedback on at least three (3) of them.
+Consider:
-	- Start by exploring a post that doesn't already have comments, that way everyone can get some feedback!
-	- Consider:
 	- What's the purpose of the site?
 How well is it accomplishing it?
 	- How easy to use and intuitive is the site?
 	- What is the site doing well?
 What are some areas of improvement?
 	- How interactive is the site?
 Do the interactions make sense given its purpose?
 	- If you were the target audience, would you revisit the site?
 Why or why not?

 > \*If you decide to use an API for your site or final project, please note that you'll need to be able to run a local server in order to test your site (otherwise, the API calls won't work).
 The easiest way to do this would be with [Python](https://pythonbasics.org/webserver/) or [VS Code](https://www.geeksforgeeks.org/installation-guide/how-to-enable-live-server-on-visual-studio-code/) if you already have either installed, or [read MDN's guide to setting up a local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server).
 {: .block-tip}